LeviSamuelEvans/tthbb-utils/Utils/README.md

 The folder `additional-study-scripts` contains miscellaneous analysis study scripts.
 This includes:

 - `fsr_weights.py:` A script to save the final-state radiation weights to a `.csv` file and subsequently plot the distribution of these weights.
 - `transformer-correlations:` A script to derive the linear correlations between discriminating observables and the legacy transfomer discriminants, used as the fitting observables.
-This script was kindly provided by Luisa Carvalho (thanks!).
+This script was adapted from an original script kindly by Luisa Carvalho (thanks!).

 For further details on each script, please refer to the descriptions included in the relevant python script.